-The scatter analysis will display in the Layer Controls.
+The scatter analysis displays in the Layer Controls.

 The left image is the first selected field (Emissive_Bands).

 The middle image is the second selected field (Reflective_Bands).

 The right plot is the two-field scatter analysis.
 The x-axis (abscissa values) corresponds to the first field selected and the y-axis (ordinate values) corresponds to the second field selected.
 (In this example, band 31 (11 µm) versus band 1 (0.65 µm)).